Skip to content

 1. Defining scopes

-The scope values can be used to represent:
+The scope values may represent:

 What are the best practises?

-Example scope values:
+Example scope values as URIs:

 https://scopes.c2id.com/accounts/read